Reef-Angel-V2/Uapp/README.md

 Uapp version 3 now includes Dynamic login for cloud and Wifi Users, Uservariables, Dark Mode, ability to edit dashboard, email alerts, and label settings.

 THis is a progressive web app that can be installed on most devices.

+HTML5 based application designed to interact with your Reef Angel Controller.
+It's a universal app that can be compiled and deployed in several platforms.